Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amazon_q_for_business and_cortex/getting_started_with_amazon_q_for_business and_cortex.md

 ![](assets/pluginspec.png)

+- Under "Authentication" select "Authentication required".
-Under "Authentication" selection "Authentication required" and under "AWS Secrets Manager" select the dropdown menu and select "create an aws Secrets Manager secret".
-Give the secret a name like "...-cortex-pump" then populate the "Client Secret" and the "Client ID" with the values from the last Snowflake query in the previous step.
-The "OAuth callback url" will be the same as the value for the OAUTH_REDIRECT_URI paramater that was used when creating the security integration object in Snowflake.
-Click "Create" when done.
+- Under "AWS Secrets Manager" select the dropdown menu and select "create an aws Secrets Manager secret".
+    - Give the secret a name like "...-cortex-pump" then populate the "Client Secret" and the "Client ID" with the values from the last Snowflake query in the previous step.
+    - The "OAuth callback url" will be the same as the value for the OAUTH_REDIRECT_URI paramater that was used when creating the security integration object in Snowflake.
+- Click "Create" when done.

 ![](assets/secrets.png)